Opposition claims victory as Ivory Coast counts votes - RFI

 The PDCI, in an unprecedented move, forged an election alliance with the centre-left coalition Together for Democracy and Solidarity (EDS), whose driving force is the Ivorian Popular Front (FPI) of former president Laurent Gbagbo.

-Their declared aim is to prevent President Alassane Ouattara and his RHDP party from "consolidating absolute power" in the world's top cocoa grower, formerly a haven of peace and prosperity in troubled West Africa.
+Their declared aim is to prevent Ouattara and his RHDP party from "consolidating absolute power" in the world's top cocoa grower, formerly a haven of peace and prosperity in troubled West Africa.

-In the last legislative vote in December 2016, the RHDP and PDCI were allied, winning an absolute majority with 167 seats.
+In the December 2016 poll, the RHDP and PDCI were allied, winning an absolute majority with 167 seats.

 Last year's crisis shattered that deal.